chuckkay/FramePack/README.md

 ## 🚀 Features

 - **Sequential Queuing**
-  Add multiple jobs (one per image) and process them one after another with a single click.
+  Add multiple jobs (one at a time) and have Framepack process them one after another with a single click.

 - **Batch Upload**
-  Upload several images at once, enter your prompt & settings, then “Add to Queue” to generate a batch.
+  Upload several images at once, enter your prompt & settings, then “Add to Queue” to generate a batch of 1 jobe for each image.

 - **Quick-List Prompts**
   Save your favorite prompts & settings for instant recall.